nimishk7/nimishk7/README.md

 # 💫 About Me:
-Currently, I am pursuing a full-stack programming course.
+Currently, I am looking for openings in IT industry's for a professional career start.
 It is my goal to find a Web Development company where I can utilize my skills and hard work

 ## 🌐 Socials: